striderr1o1/huffman-encoder/readme.md

 The binary_tree.h header file contains the following:

-- *TreeNode Structure*: a struct for representing node in a binary tree.
+- *TreeNode Structure*:
+a struct for representing node in a binary tree.
 It contains int frequency, char character, and TreeNode* left and TreeNode* right pointers.

 - *BinaryTree Class*:

-This